jendave/fifth-edition-srd/docs/player/Classes/Monk.md

 Additionally, whenever you make a saving throw and fail, you can spend 1 ki point to reroll it and take the second result.

 ### Timeless Body
-At 15th level, your ki sustains you so that you suffer none of the frailty of old age, and you can’t be aged magically.
+At 15th level, your ki sustains you so that you suffer none of the frailty of old age, and you can't be aged magically.
 You can still die of old age, however.
 In addition, you no longer need food or water.

 ### Empty Body
 Beginning at 18th level, you can use your action to spend 4 ki points to become invisible for 1 minute.
 During that time, you also have resistance to all damage but force damage.
 Additionally, you can spend 8 ki points to cast the *astral projection* spell, without needing material components.
-When you do so, you can’t take any other creatures with you.
+When you do so, you can't take any other creatures with you.

 ### Perfect Self
 At 20th level, when you roll for initiative and have no ki points remaining, you regain 4 ki points.